Battle of Thoroughfare Gap Summary

 Jackson Surprises Pope

 After passing through the gap unmolested, Jackson’s soldiers surprised Pope’s forces along the Orange & Alexandria Railroad, capturing a massive Union supply depot at Manassas Junction early in the morning of August 27, 1862.
-Overnight, Jackson pushed his soldiers north to the site of the Confederate victory at the Battle of Bull Run I the previous year.
+Overnight, Jackson pushed his soldiers north to the site of the Confederate victory at the First Battle of Bull Run the previous year.

 Jackson’s success left him positioned to threaten Washington, D.C.
 However, it also created an opportunity for Pope to turn his entire army against Jackson’s wing while it was isolated from the rest of Lee’s army.
-Therefore, it became imperative for Lee to push Major General James Longstreet’s wing through Thoroughfare Gap, reunifying the Army of Northern Virginia before Pope could attack Jackson’s force.
+Therefore, it became imperative for Lee to push Major General James Longstreet’s wing through the Thoroughfare Gap, reunifying the Army of Northern Virginia before Pope could attack Jackson’s force.

-Conflict at Thoroughfare Gap
+Thoroughfare Gap Battle

 As Pope focused on Jackson’s isolated wing, controlling the gaps through the Bull Run Mountains became almost an afterthought.
 Major General Irvin McDowell, commander of Pope’s 3rd Corps, dispatched Colonel Sir Percy Wyndham’s 1st New Jersey Cavalry to Thoroughfare Gap to fell trees to impede Longstreet’s progress.
 Brigadier General James B. Ricketts’ division soon followed but stopped at Gainesville, Virginia, about six miles east of the gap.